Quick answer

 Informed Consent and Disclosure

 Before every tattoo, you must obtain written informed consent from the client.
-The consent form needs to include risks of the procedure, aftercare instructions, and information about potential allergic reactions.
+The consent form needs to include risks of the procedure, aftercare instructions, and information about potential allergic reactions — learn what a tattoo consent form must include to make sure yours holds up.
 You’re also required to disclose the inks and pigments you use if a client asks.

 Keep signed consent forms on file for at least two years.
 Some localities require three.
 Digital consent forms work, and they’re easier to organize.
 Tools like Apprentice store consent documents and client records in one place, tied directly to each appointment.
 That means no digging through filing cabinets during an inspection.